Ralph Freeman (Lord Mayor)

-Freeman married Jane Crouch, daughter of John Crouch of Layston.
-They had a numerous family of whom three reached adulthood.
-Their daughter Jane married George Sondes, 1st Earl of Feversham.
-She died in about 1636, leaving two sons, George and Freeman.
-Tragedy struck the family in 1655 when Freeman, then a youth of eighteen or nineteen, murdered George, apparently simply out of jealousy, and was hanged for the murder.
+Freeman married Joan Crouch, a daughter of John Crouch of Layston.
+They had several children but lost at least four sons from 1598 onwards.
+By the time of his wife’s death in 1615, he was left with just one daughter, Jane who married George Sondes, 1st Earl of Feversham in 1620.
+She died in 1637 leaving two sons, George and Freeman.
+Tragedy struck the family in 1655 when Freeman, then a youth of nineteen, murdered George, apparently simply out of jealousy, and was hanged for the murder.

 Sir Ralph was Lord of the Manor of Aspenden, Hertfordshire.